GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 - Enter all the required fields and click the 'Install WordPress' button'.
 - You will be taken to a login page where you will enter your credentials.
 If the login is successful you should be taken to your WordPress admin panel.

+##NB
+I accidentally left SSH open to all IP addresses and had to delete the rule in my security group.
+It is not a good security practice to leave this open because anyone in the world could gain access to your EC2 Instance and all of its data.